tpunt/PHP7-Reference/README.md

 var_dump(sumOfInts(2, '3', 4.1)); // int(9)
 ```

 To enable strict mode, a single `declare()` directive must be placed at the top of the file.
-This means that the strictness of typing for scalars is configured on a per file basis.
-This directive not only affects the type declarations of parameters, but also of function return types (see [Return Type Declarations](#return-type-declarations)), built-in PHP functions, and functions from loaded extensions.
+This means that the strictness of typing for scalars is configured on a per-file basis.
+This directive not only affects the type declarations of parameters, but also a function's return type (see [Return Type Declarations](#return-type-declarations)), built-in PHP functions, and functions from loaded extensions.

 If the type-check fails, then an `E_RECOVERABLE_ERROR` is produced.
 The only leniency present in strict typing is the automatic conversion of integers to floats (but not vice-versa) when an integer is provided in a float context.